 - Defective shifter – If the brake light switch is not the problem next, you should diagnose the shifter mechanism.
-Inside the shifter, mechanism is many small moving parts, micro switches, and a locking motor.
+Inside the shifter, the mechanism is many small moving parts, micro switches, and a locking motor.
 If any of these parts fail, you won’t be able to get your Kia out of the park.
 Remove the boot around the shifter and inspect for any broken parts.

 Under normal operating conditions, you should be able to get the car out of Park following these steps:

-- Turn the ignition to ACC or ON position AND
+- Turn the ignition to ACC or ON position, AND

 - Press the brake pedal.

 If your Kia vehicle doesn’t come out of the park, it could be caused by several issues, such as a faulty brake pedal switch, a malfunctioning shift interlock solenoid, or a problem with the transmission range sensor.

 When the brake pedal switch malfunctions, it may not send the proper signal to the shift interlock solenoid, preventing the shifter from being moved out of the park.
 In this case, the brake pedal switch will need to be replaced.